Contractors were considered high-risk customers in the traditional approaches used by lenders.

 Your annual income and monthly expenses are two crucial factors that determine the amount of your mortgage.
 In other words, the maximum mortgage amount that will be granted to you depends on your affordability and the ratio of these variables.

 By identifying the factors that affect these two factors and improving them, you will have a better chance of increasing your mortgage amount.
 For example, some lenders use the 28/36 rule.
-This means that contractors should not spend more than 28% of their gross monthly income on mortgage installments.
+This means that contractors should not spend more than 28% of their gross monthly income on mortgage instalments.

 The Importance of Using a Contractor Mortgage Broker